 - 1. Each team must have 4 robot dragon boats.
 Each robot dragon boat operates with only one set of gear box.
-Participants must use the batteries, 1.5V x 2 pcs, provided by the Organizer to supply power to the robot. - 2.
+Participants use 2 pieces 1.5V AA alkaline batteries to supply power to the robot. - 2.
 The overall dimensions of the robot dragon boat cannot exceed 850mm long, 150mm wide and 180mm tall.
 The robot boat must have 9 paddlers on each side with a total of 18 paddles. - 3.
 The appearance of the dragon boat must look like the traditional Chinese dragon boat.
-The body of the boat is hollow as shown in the diagrams on the right.
+The body of the boat is hollow as shown in the two pictures on the right.
 For reference, please refer to the sketch on our website.
 No external supporting devices nor floating objects be installed to the robot dragon boat.

-4. The robot dragon boat must apply the traditional Chinese dragon boat paddling method for advancement.
+The robot dragon boat must apply the traditional Chinese dragon boat paddling method for advancement.
 Rowing nor canoeing for advancement are not allowed.
 No propeller can be used.